Prag8855/aab/content/guides/german-health-insurance.md

 Use [Tarifcheck](/out/tarifcheck-health) to compare health insurance prices.
 Tarifcheck only shows you prices.
 It does not help you make a good choice.
 It's better to talk to a broker.

-## What's next?
+## What to do next

 Get [liability insurance](/glossary/Haftpflichtversicherung).
-It's not required, but it's really good to have.
+It's the second most important insurance after health insurance.

 **[What is liability insurance? ➞](/guides/haftpflichtversicherung)**